ligurio/awesome-ttygames/README.md

 ### [myman](https://myman.sourceforge.io/)

-MyMan is a video game for color and monochrome text terminals in the genre of Namco's Pac-Man.
+is a game in the genre of Namco's Pac-Man.

 ### [nclife](https://github.com/mikepierce/ncLife)

-Conway's Game of Life in C++ using ncurses.
+is a Conway's Game of Life.

 ### [nethack](https://www.nethack.org/)

 [![asciicast](https://asciinema.org/a/34687.svg)](https://asciinema.org/a/34687)

-NetHack is a single player dungeon exploration game that runs on a wide variety of computer systems, with a variety of graphical and text interfaces all using the same game engine.
+is a single player dungeon exploration game.

 **Play**: ```telnet on nethack.alt.org```